briantoth/recipes/_posts/2013-06-02-jerk-chicken.md

     Preheat oven to 350°F. Place chicken halves in a rimmed baking pan, skin side up.
 Roast until chicken halves are cooked through, about 50-60 minutes.
 The chicken is done when the juices run clear (not pink) when a knife tip is inserted into both the chicken breast and thigh, about 165-170°F for the breast and 180-185°F for the thigh.
 Transfer chicken to platter.
 Tent loosely with foil to keep warm and let stand 15 minutes.

 Cut chicken into pieces.
 Serve with black beans and rice.
-            Pour oil in a frying pan, and allow to get very hot.
-Slightly fry tortillas one by one in hot oil, setting each on a paper towel afterwards to soak some of the oil.
-Finally, dip slightly fried tortillas in low-boiling green salsa, until tortillas become soft again.
-Place on plates, 3 per person.
-                Fill or top tortillas with shredded chicken, then extra green sauce.
-Top with crumbled cheese, chopped onion, and chopped cilantro.

 * [original recipe](http://www.simplyrecipes.com/recipes/jerk_chicken/)